Knowledgeable Guidance In Matters Of Child Support And Spousal Maintenance

 - The earning capacity of both parties

-Modifications can be made to both child support and maintenance award if either party can show a substantial change in circumstances.
+Modifications can be made to both child support and maintenance awards if either party can show a substantial change in circumstances.
 This is usually a substantial increase or decrease in the earnings of one or both of the parties or a change in custody of the children.
+Because courts are reluctant to modify existing orders without a compelling reason to do so, it is important to make the strongest possible argument for your position with the help of an attorney.